-I’ve heard of Barley Creek Brewing many times, and finally I made it there in November 2019.
-I had sampled their beers at other locations (and festivals) but it’s really worth going to their main location in Tannersville, less than a mile from the Crossing Outlets and close to Camelback Mountain.
+I’ve heard of Barley Creek Brewing many times, and finally I made it there in November 2019 (the review is updated with a February 2020 visit).
+I had sampled their beers at other locations (and festivals) but it’s really worth going to their main location in Tannersville, less than a mile from the Crossing Outlets and just as you get off Camelback Mountain.
 Actually they do have a tasting room at the outlets, but again, I recommend going to the brewery, maybe while your significant other is shopping.

 I live in New Jersey so I always visiting breweries in other states where Prohibition laws have been better repealed.
 Meaning, mostly, that breweries can serve food and have more of a bar atmosphere.
-Barley Creek is associated with the Morning Toast restaurant, which has a variety of delicious offerings starting with hearty breakfast, and all the way to lunch and dinner.
+Barley Creek is associated with the Morning Toast eatery, which has a variety of delicious offerings starting with hearty breakfast, and a full lunch and dinner restaurant.
 The place also has the vibe of a sports bar, and often in the summer they have live music here.

 Honestly I’d never been impressed with their samples at off-site events, but the beers they have on tap at the brewery were amazing!
 Mainly because they have so many IPA options, which they never serve at other locations.
-So here’s what I tasted in the fall of 2019:
+So here’s what I tasted in the fall of 2019 and winter of 2020:

 - Citrabellum Double IPA: One of my favorites, it’s a strong double at 8.2%, but with the Citra flavors that makes it feel very smooth.
 There a nice mix of Cascade, Simcoe and a few other hops.